MOAC is a non-profit 501c7 organization. It is an all-volunteer social organization that provides a platform for its members and friends to

-Click on the “Join Today!” button on the navigation menu on the left.
+Click on the “Join Today!” button on the navigation menu at the top of this page.

 In 1989 an individual posted an ad in a local Portland paper for folks to share mountain experiences.
 About 25 people showed up to that first meeting.
 After a few informal meetings, a decision was made to form an organization, and find a meeting place.
 Within a year of that meeting, MOAC had grown to 200 members!